 Maureen attended Georgia State University where she earned a degree in psychology & neuroscience.
 After completing her studies, she worked as a substance abuse counselor and a certified health coach.
 Three years later, she attended graduate school at Emory University where she received a Master's degree in Community Development and Engagement with a focus in program planning, organizational management, monitoring, and evaluation.

 Her role at Grove Park Renewal:

 Maureen is the new Director of Community Engagement - a role designed to connect GPR residents to one another as well as necessary resources in the community.
-Some of her responsibilities include grant writing, organization partnerships, program development, and more.
-Right now, one of her top priorities is facilitating a new program she created called CultivateATL.
+Some of her responsibilities include grant writing, organization partnerships, program development, and event coordinating.
+Currently, one of her top priorities is facilitating her newest program called CultivateATL.